 Employees and Cash Knowledge

-If you were to ask your employees, “Who generates the cash?” what would they say?
-Would they point to your sales team?
-Management team?
+If you asked your employees right now, “Who generates cash in the business?”...what would they say?
+Would they point to the sales team or the management team?
+Someone else?

 In reality, the employees generate and ultimately control cash in your company.
-Unfortunately, few employees receive the education, information and reinforcement they need to understand how their actions and decisions directly impact the company’s performance.
+Unfortunately, very few employees receive the education, information and reinforcement they need to really understand how their decisions directly impact the company’s performance.

 Cash generation is the difference between all the cash that flows into the business and all the cash that flows out of the business.
 Cash flows into the business from sources like product sales and from lenders or investors.
 Cash flows out of the business for items like wages, materials, sales made on credit, equipment purchases, inventory and tax payments.
 But how do you clearly demonstrate this process to your employees?

-We’ve put together this training bite to help you explain the concept (and importance) of cash to your employees in less than 15 minutes.
+We’ve put together a training bite (a short and simple training tool) to help you explain the concept (and importance) of cash to your employees in less than 15 minutes.

 - 8 - 10, clear two-liter soft drink bottles